Take Charge of Perimenopause!

 Our menopause consultations are designed to provide you with the education and support that you need to take control of your perimenopausal journey.
 We will listen to how you are experiencing the menopause transition so far.
 We thrive to help you understand why you feel the way that you do and provide you with evidence-based health advice.

-Once the form is submitted, Linda will review the information.
-If she feels that bloodwork is needed, she will send you a requisition to have completed and then book the appointment.
+Once the intake form is submitted, Linda will review the information.
+If she feels that bloodwork is needed, she will send you a requisition to have completed prior to your appointment.

 The appointment typically lasts 60 to 90 minutes.
 Linda will ask additional questions to clarify your symptoms.
 She will provide explanations about WHY you feel this way and an outline of benefits and risks of the treatment options available will be presented.